Taft Stettinius & Hollister LLP is pleased to offer an academic Diversity and Inclusion Fellowship program for

-Applicants for the diversity and inclusion fellowship must be enrolled in a J.D. program at an accredited U.S. law school as a first-year law student.
-Applications are accepted beginning Dec.
+Applicants for the Diversity and Inclusion Fellowship must be enrolled in a J.D. program at an accredited U.S. law school as a first-year law student.
+Applications will be accepted beginning Dec.
 1 each year, but final decisions will not be made until first semester grades are received.

 Interested law students should apply to Taft’s Chief Recruiting Officer, Lisa Watson, at email@example.com.

 Application materials must be received by Feb.
-10 to be considered.
-All materials should be submitted at one time, including a complete first semester transcript and a letter of reference or recommendation.
+10 in order to be considered.
 The following materials should be submitted:

 - Completed application form.

 - Law school transcript (the transcript does not need to be official, but does need to be complete).

-- A typed essay (no more than one page, double-spaced and not exceeding 500 words) addressing one of the following topics:
+- A typed essay (no more than one page, double-spaced and not to exceed 500 words) addressing one of the following topics:

-- Describe an accomplishment for which you have been recognized and how it has influenced you.
+- Describe an accomplishment you have been recognized for and its influence on you.

 - Who has been most influential in your life and why?